Gretchen Mead, Executive Director

 Gretchen received her BA from Clark College and a Master of Social Work from UWM’s Helen Bader School of Social Welfare.
 She has been awarded the 2012 GOLD (Graduate of the Last Decade) Award from UW-Milwaukee.

-A naturalist by training, a gardener by happy accident, and a home cook by tremendous trial and error, Christine joined VGI in May 2018 as the Youth Educator where she is in charge of planning and implementing the Youth Education Program (YEP!).
+A naturalist by training, a gardener by happy accident, and a home cook by tremendous trial and error, Christine joined VGI in May 2018 where she is in charge of planning and implementing the Youth Education Program (YEP!) and managing farm programs such as the CSA Subscription Boxes and the Youth Green Jobs program.

 Having grown up in central Wisconsin potato country, she was surrounded by food production from a young age.
-But like many kids, she wanted nothing to do with small-town life so pursued adventure in college, trekking across the world to study global environmental issues in New Zealand, Australia, South Africa, and Costa Rica.
+But like many kids, she wanted nothing to do with that small-town life so pursued adventure in college, trekking across the world to study global environmental issues in New Zealand and Australia, wildlife ecology in South Africa, and global food systems in Costa Rica.
 Throughout that time, she kept finding food to be a central issue.
 Food not being available, too much of the wrong kinds of foods, and mismanagement of food production were all central issues that affected the health of the environment and the lives of the people she was trying to inform.
 She stumbled into garden and farm education as a way to connect people with the environment through fostering a love of delicious, healthy food.

 Ian Powell, Agriculturalist